 Complex attributes

 Complex attributes are aggregations of other attributes that are either simple or complex.
 The aggregation is defined by means of attribute bindings.
-Bindings of complex attributes may be represented in UML by a composition (Figure 6, left, BuoyLateral/topmark and topmark/shapeInformation compositions) or a local attribute (Figure 6, right, BuoyCardinal attributes topmark and featureName).
-S-101 uses the convention on the right.
+Examples of modelling complex attributes can be found in S-100 Part 2a, Appendix 2a-A. Descriptions of the complex attributes included in S-101 can be found in Annex A – Data Classification and Encoding Guide, Section 29.